 - any mechanical damage resulting from a renter’s negligence, intentional acts, or improper driving (e.g, clutch damage from rough driving, suspension damage from running over speed bumps at high speed or into curbs, etc).

 * Owner-provided insurance trips do not benefit from nor receive coverage from Turo’s protection plans.
-While Turo does not condone any Prohibited Uses on the marketplace, Turo will not directly seek restitution for interior damage or mechanical damage to vehicles where the owner has declined a Turo protection plan and is providing commercial rental insurance directly to the renter.
+While Turo does not tolerate any Prohibited Uses on the marketplace, Turo will not directly seek restitution for interior damage or mechanical damage to vehicles where the owner has declined a Turo protection plan and is providing commercial rental insurance directly to the renter.